Poet, Author, Editor

 My poems have been widely anthologised and published in several magazines, including Mslexia, Magma, The Journal, Southlight and Shooter Literary Magazine.
 I won the Magma Subscribers’ Competition in 2018 and I have been shortlisted in a number of competitions, most recently the erbacce-press poetry prize 2021 and the international Aesthetica Creative Writing Award for Poetry.
 In 2021, I also came second in the Borderlines Poetry Competition.

-Please click on the Poetry tab at the top to see a selection of older and more recent publications and some sample poems.
+Please click on Poetry to see a selection of older and more recent publications and some sample poems.